Key Takeaways

 - A mortgage

-Once you tally everything up, subtract your liabilities from your assets.
-This number is your net worth, which you should review at the end of the year to help measure your progress.
-Establishing an emergency fund, paying your bills on time, and managing your extra money wisely will help you achieve your long-term goals.
-You ideally want to see your net worth trend upward over time.
+Once you total everything, subtract your liabilities from your assets.
+This number is your net worth.
+Review it at the end of each year to track progress.
+Building an emergency fund, paying bills on time, and managing extra money wisely can support your long-term goals.
+Over time, you want your net worth to grow.

 Pay Off Your Debt

 Was your net worth positive or negative?
-If it was a negative number, you have more liabilities than assets.
-If you want to change this, take a closer look at the list of your debts and order them from the highest interest rate to the lowest.
+If it was negative, you have more liabilities than assets.
+To change this, review your debts and rank them from the highest interest rate to the lowest.

-- Make the minimum payments on all your debt and avoid late payments.
+- Make minimum payments on all debts and avoid late payments.

-- Find the debt with the highest interest rate.
+- Identify the debt with the highest interest rate.

-- Focus on paying off the highest-interest-rate debt first.
+- Focus on paying off that debt first.

 Setting a Timeline